The Sports Betting vertical had it all.

 - adoption of blockchain and AI technologies.

 Simply put, though gambling isn’t new to those regions at all, the sports betting vertical is gaining momentum.
 In fact, betting and wager is often deeply rooted in those cultures and has always played a significant role in both the entertainment and financial sphere.
 But the progressive digitalization, universal access to the Internet, and possession of mobile devices at a mass scale have changed the way people bet.
+Again, Zeropark will only accept campaigns run for countries allowing a specific offer type.

 Marketing ideas for your ad copy and creatives